MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-default-label.md

 If you're creating a new document library, you can configure the same **Default sensitivity label** setting from the **Create document library** flyout pane.

-## Monitoring application of your default sensitivity labels
+## Monitoring application of library default sensitivity labels

 Use the SharePoint **Sensitivity** column to see the names of sensitivity labels applied to files.
 When the label has been applied by this features, the tooltip for the label name displays **This file has been automatically labeled**.
 However, this tooltip isn't exclusive to the default sensitivity label for a document library and also displays when sensitivity labels are applied by using auto-labeling policies and a user's policy default label.